Effective Date: July 12, 2019

 - You may object at any time to the use of your personal data by contacting email@example.com.
 If your complaint relates to alleged misuse of your personal data by a third party, it may result in suspension of that post or account in keeping with relevant law, public interest, our contractual obligations, and the rights of expression and access to information of others.

-- You may at any time lodge a complaint regarding the processing of your personal data by Medium with the Supervisory Authority of your EU member state.
+- Under EU law you have the right to lodge a complaint regarding the processing of your personal data by Medium with the dedicated Supervisory Authority of your EU member state.